DeathCamel58/denon-reverse-engineering/Writerside/topics/Controller-Assignments.md

 Engine uses `/usr/Engine/AssignmentFiles/PresetAssignmentFiles/[HARDWARE_ID]/[HARDWARE_ID]_*.qml` to describe all the buttons, LEDs, and such on the unit.
 These buttons are mapped to various features.

+Which of these directories gets loaded is decided by device detection, and the `_Device.qml` half of each pair holds the SysEx that talks to the board — see [](Engine-MIDI-Devices.md) for that side of it, along with where the control surface's own MCU firmware lives.

 ## Controller Performance Modes

 The `[HARDWARE_ID]_Controller_Assignments.qml` specifies the button mapping for each supported controller mode.